Lily Hart

 Research

 Research interests: Public history (+ history of it), heritage creation, settler-colonial mythmaking, and nation-building in the late nineteenth to mid-twentieth century Pacific Northwest.
-In addition to being a PhD student, Lily is also currently the Editorial and Content Manager at Confluence.
+In addition to doing her PhD, Lily is also currently the Editorial and Content Manager at Confluence.

 Fields